coffeetycoon/Coffee-Tycoon/README.md

 ## Future Updates

-### v1.6 – Upgrade Packs
+### v1.6 – Upgrades 2.0
+- Upgrades
   - Organize upgrades into packs
   - Each pack/upgrade unlocks progressively
+  - Adding more "Produces 2x" upgrades with up to 8 such upgrades for each shop item, with final at 1k of shop item
+- Updated UI
   - Add info button for current version info and upcoming updates
     - Info should also have git repo link
   - Add a "?" button which makes the tutorial pop-up show up again

 ### v1.7 – Achievement Rewards
 - Achievements now give bonus rewards